jeffcsauer/GSOC2020/blog_drafts/Sauer_GSOC2020_Summary.md

 | `Local_Geary` <br> (univariate)           | Yes        | Yes                          | Yes   | [PR#145](https://github.com/pysal/esda/pull/145) |Yes |
 | `Local_Geary_MV` <br> (multivariate)      | Yes        | Yes                           | Yes   | [PR#145](https://github.com/pysal/esda/pull/145) | Yes |

 For ease of access and perpetuity, each of the above functions are copied below.
 Additional links to documentation and where the most recent version of the estimator may be found is provided with each function.
 If you are interested in viewing the development history of these estimators, I recommend you visit the [Github repository](https://github.com/jeffcsauer/GSOC2020) where the majority of the work was carried out.
+A final blog post reflecting on my experience with the Google Summer of Code 2020 program is available [here](https://jeffcsauer.github.io/post/2020/08/24/gsoc-blog-11-a-conclusion-to-gsoc/).

 ## Local Spatial Heteroskedasticity (LOSH)